John-Kimani/Password-Manager/README.md

 ```
 ## Features and BDD

-- This application previews my github account profile.
+- Users can create new login credential accounts for their new or existinf online accounts.
+- Store already new and or existing account credentials in the application.
+- Users can view various account credentials and their passwords in the application.
-- Users can search and find other github profiles.
+- Users can search and find,update and or delete saved online account details.

 ## Technology Used
 ### Developed with